Cauliflower contains many nutrients and plant compounds that may reduce the risk of several diseases, including heart disease and cancer.

 The nutrition profile of cauliflower is quite impressive.

-Cauliflower is very low in calories yet high in vitamins.
-In fact, cauliflower contains some of almost every vitamin and mineral that you need (
+Cauliflower is very low in calories yet rich in a variety of vitamins and minerals (

-Here is an overview of the nutrients found in 1 cup, or 128 grams, of raw cauliflower (
+Here is an overview of the nutrients found in 1 cup, or 107 grams (g), of raw cauliflower (

 Cauliflower is quite high in fiber, which is beneficial for overall health.

-There are 3 grams of fiber in one cup of cauliflower, which is 10% of your daily needs (
+There are 2 g of fiber in 1 cup (107 g) of raw cauliflower, which is 7% of your daily needs (

 Cauliflower contains a high amount of fiber, which is important for digestive health and may reduce the risk of several chronic diseases.